Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Expert

-Technically, the Great Dane falls under the Mastiff category, but Mastiffs as a whole tend to be really quiet.
-Whether it’s an English Mastiff or a Rottweiler, this breed is muscular, serious, and very quiet.
-Whenever it barks, it’s likely to get your attention.
+There are many varieties of Mastiffs, but Mastiffs as a whole tend to be quiet.
+Whether it’s an English Mastiff or a Rottweiler, this breed is muscular, serious, and quiet.
+Whenever they do bark, they’re likely to get your attention.

 divider-paw